Sufyan al-Thawri: Biography

 Ath-Thawri was one of the 'Eight Ascetics,' who included (usual list) Amir ibn Abd al-Qays, Abu Muslim al-Khawlani, Uways al-Qarani, al-Rabi ibn Khuthaym, al-Aswad ibn Yazid, Masruq ibn al-Ajda', and Hasan al-Basri.

 Ibn Qayyim al-Jawziyya relates in Madarij al-salikin, and Ibn al-Jawzi in the chapter entitled "Abu Hashim al-Zahid" in his Sifat al-safwa after the early hadith master Abu Nu`aym in his Hilyat al-awliya, that Sufyan al-Thawri said:

 If it were not for Abu Hashim al-Sufi (d.
 115) I would have never perceived the presence of the subtlest forms of hypocrisy in the self...
 Among the best of people is the Sufi learned in jurisprudence.

 Ibn al-Jawzi also narrates the following:

 Abu Hashim al-Zahid said: "Allah has stamped alienation upon the world in order that the friendly company of the murideen (seekers) consist solely in being with Him and not with the world, and in order that those who obey Him come to Him by means of avoiding the world.
 The People of Knowledge of Allah (ahl al-ma`rifa billah) are strangers in the world and long for the hereafter."

 He spent the last year of his life hiding after a dispute between him and the caliph al-Mahdi.
-On his death the Thawri madhhab was taken up by his students, including Yahya al-Qattan.
+On his death the Thawri madhhab was taken up by his students, including Yahya ibn Sa'id al-Qattan.
 His school did not survive, but his juridical thought and especially hadith transmission are highly regarded in Islam, and have influenced all the major schools.